top of page

 THE EIGHTIES & NINETIES

-Now, with a combination of young, energetic members, including fifty and sixty year men, to provide its stability and wisdom, Beta Phi began the 80's with a proud knowledge of the firm ground on which it was established and nurtured, and a keen awareness of its capabilities to tackle the needs and problems of the present and future.
-During 1992 Beta Phi hosted the 48th Sixth District Annual Meeting where Brother John H Scott was District Marshall and Brother Quan Williams was Chapter Basileus.
-At the time this was the largest Sixth District Annual Meeting in terms of the number of registered brothers at 101.
+Now, with a combination of young, energetic members, including fifty and sixty-year men, to provide its stability and wisdom, Beta Phi began the 80s with a proud knowledge of the firm ground on which it was established and nurtured, and a keen awareness of its capabilities to tackle the needs and problems of the present and future.
+In 1992, Beta Phi hosted the 48th Sixth District Annual Meeting where Brother John H Scott was District Marshall and Brother Quan Williams was Chapter Basileus.
+At the time this was the largest Sixth District Annual Meeting in terms of the number of registered Beta Phi brothers at 101.
 During 1995 Brother Scott was elected the 29th Sixth District Representative, becoming the first member of Beta Phi to serve in this capacity.
-During 1998 Brother Scott was elected 1st Vice Grand Basileus where he served two 2 year terms
+During 1998 Brother Scott was elected 1st Vice Grand Basileus where he served two 2-year terms

 StarStuddedBetaPhi_JPG_edited.jpg